khatharsis42/jukebox-ultra-nrv/README.md

 `python3, python-flask, python-requests,  mpv, youtube-dl, alsa-utils, python3-pip` and `libmpv-dev` have to be installed.
-Also from pip, get `pyalsaaudio`, `youtube_dl`, `passlib`, `flask-WTF` and `flask-table`.

 ## Installation

  - Clone the repo
- - Copy config.py.example to config.py and edit it 😎 (gitignore will make sure it is not gitted, cause you have a youtube api key in this)
+ - Copy example_config.py.example to config.py and edit it 😎 (gitignore will make sure it is not gitted, cause you have a youtube api key in this)
  - To add a favicon, place it in the `jukebox/static` folder
  - Install requirements using `pip install -r requirements.txt`